 git commit -m "<concise but descriptive commit message>"

-If you want more details, please visit instructions on how to create commits.
+If you want more details for creating commits, please visit instructions on how to create commits.

 Sending a Pull Request